 So, Does The Pimsleur Method Really Work?

 The answer is yes.
-All in all, the Pimsleur method teaches you to focus more on listening and speaking skills as you will do lots of them and less with writing.
+Overall, the Pimsleur method teaches you to focus more on listening and speaking skills as you will do lots of them and less on writing.
 If I can rate my progress after using the method on which one I can do better, I’d say speaking.
 I see no improvement in writing and grammar.

 No doubt when learning foreign languages, one should pay attention to other aspects first and not grammar.
 However, further down the road, you should start paying attention to all aspects so, you can master listening, speaking, and writing skills.

 Obviously, you can’t solely rely on Pimsleur.
-If you’re only looking to focus on spoken skills, then this is for you.
-Otherwise, you might want to use Duolingo and/or Easy Learning 6, or Clozemaster for that.
+If you’re only looking to focus on spoken skills, then this is for you but make sure to supplement it with other resources.

 Do you have experience using Pimsleur?
 How well does it work for you?
 Kindly share with us below.